 SK:KK acts as a focal point with regard to questions on climate support programmes, providing information and advice as well as capacity building through trainings and networking.
 To allow for a tailored approach, SK:KK closely collaborates with the three levels of government, for instance, by organising regular exchanges between the municipal and the federal level and by keeping close contact with government and energy agencies at the regional level ( through ‘Länder officers’).

 The Berlin neighbourhood of Schöneberg Nord shows how the NCI translates into practice

-The second webinar of this series will discuss “How to mainstream climate projects into cities’ governance frameworks”.
-It is scheduled for 1 September 2020, 3-4 pm (UTC+2).
+The second event of this series discusses “How to mainstream climate projects into cities’ governance frameworks”.